 The packaging of bakery products is closely interlinked with production, preservation, storage, transportation, and marketing.
-Packaging especially of the bakery is science, art, and technology rolled in one.
+Packaging especially of the bakery products is science, art, and technology rolled in one.
 G.K.
 Goyal, Swati Shrivastava, and Tanweer Alam, explain how packaging protects products from the adverse effects of the environment.

 Choice of the appropriate packaging material is governed by several factors such as (Goyal and Swati Shrivastava, 2006):